aromig/notes/csharp_oop.md

 ### Memory Allocation

-the .Net CLR (Common Language Runtime) allocates memory for objects in two places: the _stack_ and the _heap_.
+The .Net CLR (Common Language Runtime) allocates memory for objects in two places: the _stack_ and the _heap_.

 The stack is a simple first-in last-out (FILO) memory structure.
 When a method is invoked, the CLR bookmarks the top of the stack, and then _pushes_ data onto the stack when it executes.
 When the method completes, the CLR resets back to its previous state, essentially _popping_ the method's memory allocations from it.